stargatedaw/stargate/docs/troubleshooting/macos_install.md

 [such as this](https://customercare.primera.com/portal/en/kb/articles/how-to-open-a-primera-app-that-hasn-t-been-notarized-or-is-from-an-unidentified-developer)

 ## Unable to record the built-in microphone
 At the moment, it will not be possible to request microphone access from Stargate DAW, however, there is a workaround.
 You can open a Terminal and run Stargate DAW from the terminal, and grant the terminal access to the microphone when prompted.
-This is the command to run Stargate DAW from the
+This is the command to run Stargate DAW from the terminal after installing:
-terminal:
 ```
 /Applications/Stargate\ DAW.app/Contents/MacOS/stargate
 ```

+## Crashes on older, unsupported Intel Macs
+We do our very best to support Stargate DAW on the earliest Intel Macs.
+However, we do rely on various open source libraries that come from package managers such as homebrew, pip and pkgsrc.
+Sometimes, these libraries may be compiled targetting a more recent CPU architecture, which results in "illegal instruction" crashes on, for example, Core2 Macs that have installed more recent macOS versions such as Catalina using unsupported installers.

+We will attempt to address these problems as we discover them, but at some point, supporting ancient Mac hardware will become untenable, even if Stargate DAW is fast enough and capable of running on 2009-era hardware.

 ## Portable install mode
 NOTE: It is recommended to use an exFAT formatted flash drive, as other formats